pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 A **Kubernetes Secret** is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 Such information might otherwise be put in a Pod specification or in an image; putting it in a Secret object allows for more control over how it is used, and reduces the risk of accidental exposure.

-The MariaDB container image uses an environment varinable named as 'MYSQL\_ROOT\_PASSWORD', it hold the root password required to access the database.
+The MariaDB container image uses an environment variable named as 'MYSQL\_ROOT\_PASSWORD', it hold the root password required to access the database.
 So you would create a new secret with 'password' key (value as 'cisco123') which would later be used in mariaDB deployment yaml file.

 * **1.1.1: Create DB Password Secret -** Use the following command to create a new secret on your kubernetes cluster -